omule0/TodoApp/README.md

 Our app also allows you to delete any task that you no longer need.
 To ensure optimal performance, we only store your tasks for up to seven days, after which they are automatically deleted.
 Say goodbye to missed deadlines and unfinished tasks, and say hello to efficient task management with our To-Do app!

 REQUIREMENTS
 We are building a web application using Django, a high-level Python web framework that facilitates rapid development and clean, pragmatic design.
-Our app aims to provide a minimalistic user interface while delivering a robust, reliable back-end system.
+Our app aims to provide a minimalistic user interface while delivering a robust, reliable back-end system.For the front-end, we will be using standard web development tools like JavaScript, HTML, and CSS.